Alliance Française de Dhaka

 Alliance Française de Dhaka ([aljɑ̃s fʁɑ̃sɛːz də daka]; আলিয়ঁস ফ্রঁসেজ দ্য ঢাকা) or AFD is a nonprofit organization which has been working in Bangladesh since 1959.
-Located at Dhanmondi, Dhaka, AFD celebrated its 50th anniversary of operating in Bangladesh in 2010.
+It is located at Dhanmondi, Dhaka.
 Sometimes referred as the French Cultural Center, Alliance Française de Dhaka works independently in close liaison with the High Commission of France in Bangladesh.

 Location

-Alliance Française de Dhaka is located at 26 Mirpur Road, Dhanmondi, Dhaka, Bangladesh, corner of Dhanmondi Road No. 3.
-As of 2012, two branches have been established at Gulshan and at Uttara.
+Alliance Française de Dhaka is located at 26 Mirpur Road, Dhanmondi, Dhaka.
+As of 2012, two branches have been established at Gulshan and Uttara.

 Function

 Alliance Française de Dhaka promotes French culture, especially the French language to the local people of Bangladesh and at the same time, promotes the local Bangladeshi culture in France.
-Local personalities who are enthusiasts and partisans of the French culture, work as an executive committee for this organization.
+The centre functions as a hub for various cultural activities, featuring regular exhibitions of art, music, films, as well as a cafe and a library on its premises.

 Courses

 Courses in French as a foreign language conform to the CEFR and Cadre européen commun de référence pour les langues (CECR).

 Alliance Française de Dhaka organizes four sessions of courses each spanning for three months per year.
 There are three age groups: children (9-12), teenagers (13-15) and adults (16+).
 International exams like DELF, DALF, Test de connaissance du français (TCF), Test d'évaluation du français (TEF), and Diplôme d'Aptitude à l'Enseignement du Français Langue Étrangère (DAEFLE) are offered for all eligible students.
-Alliance Française de Dhaka has been preparing private courses for Bangladesh military and police personnel as well as tailor-made courses for diplomats and high ranking functionaries.
+Alliance Française de Dhaka has been preparing private, corporate, tailor-made, and external courses for corporations and institutions like Bangladesh military and police personnel as well as tailor-made courses for diplomats and high ranking functionaries.

-Alliance Française de Dhaka has offered workshops on art, interior design, dance, musical instruments, fashion designing, video/cinema and photography.
+The centre provides a range of artistic courses, including piano, violin, photography, guitar, interior and fashion designing, dance, as well as catering to exotic interests like rooftop gardening, French cooking classes.